mbellabah/mbellabah.github.io/_posts/2020-01-21-sierraleone-and-her-manufactures.md

 social-share: true
 ---

-I had written this on Janurary 7 2017 while I was in Freetown, Sierra Leone.
+I had written this on January 7, 2017 while I was in Freetown, Sierra Leone.
 I believe this was written shortly after reading "The Wealth and Poverty of Nations" by David Landes for the second time.

 The essay's content is pretty much what the title states.
 It's an economic essay on Sierra Leone, her manufactures, and how to propel her to a modern economy with a strong, domestic manufacturing base.

 Looking back, I really don't know what to think of this unfinished, and largely unresearched essay.
-I'm posting it here unedited for the sake of posterity, so that I may look back at it 10 years from now, just as I am now, shaking my head saying "what the hell was I thinking".
+I'm posting it here unedited for the sake of posterity, so that I may look back at it 10 years from now, just as I am now, shaking my head saying, "what the hell was I thinking".
 (I suspect my future self is also going to judge 2020 Bella, lol.)

 ---